Terazosin

-A study by researchers from the University of Edinburgh and the University of Oxford, published in 2022, suggested that terazosin may have the potential to confer neuroprotection upon motor neurons in motor neuron disease, as a result of its ability to activate PGK1.

 Synthesis

 Reaction of piperazine with 2-furoyl chloride followed by catalytic hydrogenation of the furan ring leads to 2.
 This, when heated in the presence of 2-chloro-6,7-dimethoxyquinazolin-4-amine (1) undergoes direct alkylation to terazosin (3).

+Research on neuroprotective effects

+A 2022 study suggests that terazosin may have the potential to confer neuroprotection upon motor neurons in motor neuron disease, as a result of its ability to activate PGK1.